 By commenting, you grant me the right to post your comments.

-Tags40 Days of Prayer abortion Advent America Bible study blessings blessings and curses Charles Haddon Spurgeon church comfort zone discipline Finish It grace gratitude Halloween Heaven Hell hope Intercession Jeremiah 29:11 John 1:14 Lent listen marriage National Day of Prayer New Year's resolutions One Word peace prayer preparation Presidential campaign Sabbath sin snow St. Patrick Thanksgiving The Lord's Prayer Thy will be done Time Vacation Bible School Vacation Prayer School Wisdom words worship Your will be done
+Tags40 Days of Prayer abortion Advent America Bible study blessings blessings and curses Charles Haddon Spurgeon church confession discipline Finish It grace gratitude Halloween Heaven Hell hope Jeremiah 29:11 John 1:14 K.I.S.S.
+Keep it short and simple Lent listen National Day of Prayer New Year's resolutions One Word peace prayer preparation Presidential campaign Sabbath sin snow St. Patrick Thanksgiving The Lord's Prayer Thy will be done Time Vacation Bible School Vacation Prayer School Wisdom words worship Your will be done

 Tag Archives: St. Patrick

 Daylight Savings Time and St. Patrick’s Day, all in the same week.
 Now is a good time to forgive.
 It will bring out the saint in you.
 [As a teenager, Patrick was captured by Irish pirates … Continue reading

 Palm Sunday fell just three days after St. Patrick’s Day.
 And it was the first day of spring.
 Days of green, all around.
 St. Patrick was enslaved by the Irish; he escaped and voluntarily returned, determined to … Continue reading

 Today is the intersection of St. Patrick, Spring and Lent.
 Today is the intersection of forgiveness, new life and Christ.
 Today’s intersection is the Cross.

 Sometimes the oldest thoughts are the best.
 “The power of God to hold and lead, His eye to watch, His might to stay, His ear to hearken to my need.
 The wisdom of my … Continue reading